 Fig trees should start producing fruit after 3-5 years.
 They can continue bearing fruit for 50 years or more if the tree is thriving.
 Many fig varieties bear two crops per year; the first "breba" crop typically ripens in May or June, and the main crop matures from the end of July to early November.

 When fig trees are well maintained they can produce fruit for a long time.
 Commercial growers often replace their fig trees after 30-50 years to maximize productivity.
-However, some fig orchards in California have trees that are 75-100 years old, and these trees are still producing a commercial crop.
+However, some fig orchards in California have trees that are 75-100 years old, and these trees are still producing a commercial crop (source).

-If you provide what your tree needs–such as the right location, soil, nutrients, water, and pruning–your fig tree could produce delicious fruit indefinitely.
-(To read more about selecting the right spot for your fig trees, read Where to Plant a Fig Tree: Location Matters.)
+If you provide what your tree needs - such as the right location, soil, nutrients, water, and pruning - your fig tree could produce delicious fruit almost indefinitely.

 How Long Until a Fig Tree Starts Bearing Fruit?